Can You Negotiate a Rent Increase?

-Before you search for a new apartment or send an email to your landlord that you might regret, consider that what seems like an unreasonable rent increase right now, may not be as bad as you think.
-And you might even be able to negotiate the terms of the new lease.
+Before you search for a new apartment or send an email to your landlord you might later regret, consider what seems like an unreasonable rent increase right now, may not be as bad as you think.

 But remember – if you really wanted to move, you probably wouldn’t be too shocked or angry about the rent increase.
 And you would have been looking for a new place before your lease renewal showed up.

 Unless your mind is made up, make sure you consider the pros and cons of staying and the costs related to moving.

 If you’ve decided to move, you don’t need to worry about negotiating the rent increase.
 But if you have any doubts, do your homework and look at the numbers for your specific situation.
-And keep reading!

-If a large company manages your apartment, they’ll probably be less likely to budge on the rent.
 One idea?
-Talk with other tenants to make sure your rent increase is similar to what's happening with your neighbors.
-And remember, just because they are a big company doesn't mean you shouldn't try to negotiate!
+Approach other tenants to make sure your rent increase is similar to what's happening with your neighbors.
+And remember, just because they're a big company doesn't mean you shouldn't try to negotiate your rental agreement!

-Keep in mind that you may not have been paying market rent during that first year.
-The increase this year may just be moving your rent to market rate.
+Keep in mind you may not have been paying fair market rent during that first lease term.
+The increase this year may just be moving your rent to the market rate.

 You should also consider if taxes have gone up significantly in your area or if the landlord has made improvements to the property.
 These are other reasons landlords use to justify rent increases.

-Now is the time to research apartment availability, rents, and the amenities available in the areas where you would like to live.
+Now's the time to research apartment availability, rent prices, and the amenities available in the areas where you would like to live.

 Is it a “hot” market?
 Or are there open apartments in a variety of locations in your target area?
-If you can’t find a similar apartment for less than you’re paying, the increase is likely justified.
+If you struggle to find a similar apartment for less than you’re paying, the increase is likely justified.